 These bring together a diverse range of individuals from the humanities as well as social sciences and natural sciences, to discuss the public policy implications of their work.
 The CPP seminars are organized by the MPP and the Cambridge Public Policy Strategic Research Initiative.
 They are held throughout Michaelmas and Lent terms.

-A highlight of these seminars is the Annual Public Policy Lecture, which includes a leading scholar or practitioner followed by a black-tie dinner at one of the colleges.
+A highlight of these seminars is the Annual Public Policy Lecture in November, which includes a leading scholar or practitioner followed by a black-tie dinner at one of the Colleges.